 Recent visiting artists

-Students regularly enjoy the opportunity to learn from British conductor Martyn Brabbins, our Visiting Professor of Conducting.
-Other recent visitors have included:
+Students regularly enjoy the opportunity to learn from British conductor Martyn Brabbins, our Prince Consort Professor of Conducting.
+We were also regularly visited by the late Bernard Haitink.
+Other recent visitors, online and in-person, have included:

 - Vladimir Ashkenazy